St Patrick’s College Tuition Fees and Charges: 2021

 - Per Term payments – Due by 2nd week of each term.

 Please note that arrangements that fall outside of the above options must be approved by the Business Manager by appointment only.
 Instalment plans may be arranged to suit family budgets.
-Business Manager’s Arrangements are required to be set up using the Direct Debit payment method.
+Business Manager’s Arrangements must be set up using the Direct Debit payment method.